GL-algebras in positive characteristic I: the exterior algebra: The Shift Theorem

 By the assumptions on $M$, we see that $M_n$ is Frobenius twisted by Lemma~\ref{lem:dmzero}.
 Consider the natural map $\phi \colon R \otimes M_n \to M$.
 The map $\phi$ is surjective, and $K = \ker(\phi)$ is zero in degrees $\le n$.
 We have to prove that $K = 0$.
 First, we claim that $\De(K) = 0$.
 Indeed, since $M$ is torsion-free, by Corollary~\ref{cor:handlingtorsion}, we have a short exact sequence

 By Corollary~\ref{cor:dfrobzero}, we have $\De(R \otimes M_n) = 0$ and so $\De(K) = 0$, as claimed.
 Now, suppose $K$ is nonzero, and let $r$ be the minimal degree in which $K$ is nonzero (i.e., $K_r \ne 0$ and $K_i = 0$ for $i < r$).
-Note $r > n$ and so $K_r$ is not Frobenius twisted by the first paragraph.
-Therefore, by Remark~\ref{rmk:degdefrob}, we see that $\De(K)$ must be nonzero, which is a contradiction Therefore, the map $\phi$ is an isomorphism, as required. \end{proof}
+Note $r > n$ and so $K_r$ is not Frobenius twisted by the first paragraph. {Therefore, by Lemma~\ref{lem:dmzero}, we see that $\De(K)$ must be nonzero, which is a contradiction.
+So the map $\phi$ is an isomorphism, as required.} \end{proof}